7 Tips to Naturally Activate an Underactive Thyroid

 3. Take cold showers

-Cold water is another method to increase the functioning of the thyroid in a natural way, since it’s an important stimulus for the body, especially for people who are cold.
+Cold water is another method to increase the functioning of the thyroid in a natural way, since it’s an important stimulus for the body.

 You should make this change gradually.
 The first few times you should shower like always, but then finish the shower with a few seconds of cold water, starting from your feet moving upwards.